It might come as a surprise to most guys, but there is a proper way to be combing your beard each day.

 Materials of Beard Combs

-All beard combs are made by hand, but the materials they are made from vary.
+All facial hair combs are made by hand, but the materials they are made from vary.

-Materials from which beard combs are made are wood, metal, and cellulose acetate.
+Materials from which combs are made are wood, metal, and cellulose acetate.

 Wood is the most common material, and it’s the best choice for a beard comb.